 If people have something quite indispensable as a handkerchief in their hands, it’s the mobile.
-Resting, walking, travelling or waiting for their turn in a public place, they are busy seen talking, texting, reading something on the mobile.
+Resting, walking, traveling or waiting for their turn in a public place, they are busy seen talking, texting, reading something on the mobile.

 There are a few billion mobile handsets being used worldwide and each one of its users is a potential target for marketing messages.
 Even the entry-level handsets will have short messaging services (SMS) facility and the slightly higher versions will have the multi-media messaging (MMS) facility in place.
 This goes on to prove the penetration and depth of the medium that no marketers can ignore.
 Mobile marketing association has been around for some time but gaining momentum in the past few years with the growth in mobile internet or data communications, the smartphone revolution and simultaneous growth in the number of mobile apps.
-A study by the Pew Research Center study revealed that two-thirds of the US citizens have a smartphone.
+A study by the Pew Research Center study revealed that two-thirds of US citizens have a smartphone.

-Smartphones currently use either of the operating systems- Android or Apple which has got more than a few million users and much more apps in use.
+Smartphones currently use either of the operating systems- Android or Apple which has got more than a few million users and many more apps in use.
 This signifies the tremendous potential of mobile marketing association (m-marketing) in the coming years.

 Top 8 Tips for mobile marketing association: